Idalia projected to hit Florida as Category 4 hurricane with 'catastrophic' storm surge

 CEDAR KEY, Fla.
 (AP) — THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.

 CEDAR KEY, Fla.
-(AP) — Hurricane Idalia strengthened to a dangerous Category 3 storm Wednesday as it steams toward Florida’s Big Bend region and threatens to unleash life-threatening storm surges and rainfall.
+(AP) — Hurricane Idalia strengthened to a dangerous Category 4 storm Wednesday morning as it steams toward Florida’s Big Bend region and threatens to unleash life-threatening storm surges and rainfall.

 Idalia was projected to come ashore early Wednesday as a Category 4 storm with sustained winds of at least 130 mph (209 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
 The result could be a big blow to a state still dealing with lingering damage from last year’s Hurricane Ian.